glenasmith/pluralsight-primeng/xample-scripts/grids.md

     [contextMenu]="tableContextMenu">

+I've added some styling, since there's too much blue going on..

+      p-contextMenu /deep/ .ui-menuitem-active a {
+        background-color: #F15B2A !important;
+      }

+This is going to be handy for CRUD dialog operations (when we cover it next module)

 ### Crud Operations

 This needs to be done once we have introduced Dialogs in the next chapter.
 Keep a placeholder here to remind yourself.